Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 21st in MLB.
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.51).
+- The Tigers' 4.51 team ERA ranks 19th among all league pitching staffs.

-- Tigers pitchers combine to allow 143 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

-- Skubal makes the start for the Tigers, his eighth of the season.
+- Skubal gets the start for the Tigers, his eighth of the season.
 He is 2-2 with a 4.18 ERA and 36 strikeouts through 32 1/3 innings pitched.

-- In his last appearance on Friday, the left-hander went 5 1/3 innings against the Boston Red Sox, allowing four earned runs while surrendering seven hits.
+- The lefty's most recent time out came on Friday against the Boston Red Sox, when he threw 5 1/3 innings, surrendering four earned runs while giving up seven hits.

-- The 26-year-old has an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .254 against him.
+- The 26-year-old has a 4.18 ERA and 10 strikeouts per nine innings in seven games this season, while giving up a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.